Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff paces MLB.

-- The Twins' 3.94 team ERA ranks eighth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.94).

-- Twins pitchers combine to give up 158 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Twins pitchers combine to surrender 159 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The righty last pitched on Thursday against the Texas Rangers, when he tossed five innings, allowing five earned runs while giving up 10 hits.
+- His last appearance was on Saturday against the Texas Rangers, when the right-hander tossed seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.